 9. Work Anywhere in the United States

-Courses for an MRI technologist are certified by an RCEEM or RCEEM+ and accepted by the American Registry of Radiologic Technologists (ARRT).
+Courses for an MRI technologist are certified by an RCEEM or RCEEM+ for The American Registry of Radiologic Technologists® (ARRT®).

 Your training prepares you to work anywhere in the United States.
 If you need to move to another state, your certification goes with you.

 Since you specialize, you’ll work within specific parameters.
 This means you always know what to expect from your job.